MegaMorph/galapagos/EXAMPLE_AND_README/USAGE.md

 **v2.1.2**
 - slight change in the selection of postage stamps to create.
 Which objects are cut has now no influence on rest of the code
-- The ENTIRE setup is now sopied to a setup folder in the output folder, including sextractor setup files
+- The ENTIRE setup is now copied to a setup folder in the output folder, including sextractor setup files
 - code now comes with a LICENSE and a top level README

 **v2.1.3**